• Finance & Investment Basics

 Intro

 Curious about options trading and leverage but not sure where to start?
-These concepts may sound intimidating, but don't worry - we'll break it down for you in simple terms.
+These concepts may sound intimidating, but don’t worry—we’ll break it down for you in simple terms.
+If you're also looking to join a trading community, there are some of the best options trading Discord groups that can offer support and insights as you navigate this journey.

 So, grab a seat and get ready to learn the basics of options trading and leverage in a beginner-friendly overview.